hupili/python-for-data-and-media-communication-gitbook/notes-week-10.md

 - Draw geo scatter plot via matplotlib: [England and Ireland seen from pub locations](http://ramiro.org/notebook/mapping-pubs/)
 - Bubble chart on map using `folium` (leaflet.js based) for visualisation and `overpy` for geocoding: [Visualising HK property prices](https://medium.com/coinmonks/visualizing-property-prices-in-hong-kong-with-pandas-overpy-and-folium-595240ffca90)
+- Plot choropleth using `folium`: [United States unemployment rate choropleth map](https://python-graph-gallery.com/292-choropleth-map-with-folium/) .
+One needs to prepare a data table and a geojson file which includes the interested geometries.

 ------